 This describes protocol for command line tool to be used to notify IDEA on filesystem changes.

 Regardless of the platform, IDEA will try to execute binary named 'fsnotifier' in 'bin' folder of its distribution.
-Whatever executable found under that name must comply to the following protocol specification.
+Whatefer executable found under that name must comply to the following protocol:

-All the communication is being performed using standard input (for commands from IDEA to notifier) and standard output (for command responses and notification output).
+All the communication is being performed using standard input (for commands from IDEA to notifier) and standard output (for command reponds and notification output).

-ROOTS – Advisory command, which lists all the paths, where changes are expected to be reported.
+ROOTS – Advisory command, which lists all the paths, where changes are expected to be reported, recursively.

 EXIT – Request for the notifier to shutdown itself

-Notifications all have similar format of a <keyword> followed by a newline followed by a path followed by one more newline.
-Keywords are:
+Notification results all have similar format as <keyword>, followed by newline, followed by path, followed by one more newline.
+Keywords can be:

-RESET – everything changed, complete scan is required
+RESET – everything changed.
+Complete manual rescan is required

-Note that notifier doesn't have to issue all the notifications that apply to certain change.
+Note that notifier doesn't have report all the commands that apply to certain change.
 Just use what's easier to implement.
-For instance, it's totally OK to use just DIRTY and RECDIRTY instead of reporting detailed CREATE/DELETE/CHANGE/STATS.
+For instance, it's totally OK to use just DIRTY and RECDIRTY instead of reporting detailed create/delete/change/stats.

 Certain parts of the local file system may not have notification capabilities.
 Those paths must be reported using UNWATCHEABLE command like:

-This is expected to be issued as response to ROOTS command and (additionally) any time notifier has an update on the list of unwatchable roots.
-The list should not include any paths outside subtree specified by ROOTS command.
+This may be issued as response to ROOTS command, or at any time notifier has an update on the list of unwatcheable roots.
+The list must be at least complete with regards to the roots passed by ROOTS command.

 At any time in the communication notifier has the right to give up on providing adequate results and inform subscriber by issuing GIVEUP command.
-This command shall normally be used if the platform is unsupported by notifier, like Mac OS X prior to 10.5 (Leopard).
+This command shall normally be used if the platform is unsupported by notifier, like Mac OS X prior to Leopard.

 Notifier may ask IDEA to display warning notification by issuing MESSAGE command.
-Text of notification should be in the next line and may contain HTML formatting including links:
+Text of notification should be in the next line and may include web links: